tduchars/cosmos-news-project/front-end-nc-news/README.md

 I learnt it is very important to structure the layout and concepts of where to hold state in the app formally and to a precise level.
 Due to me not giving this enough credit I had to compromise various nice functionality.

 This is something I had not encountered before but will certainly give more credit to in the future.

+Pagination I felt was also imprtant to include as it helps break up the 30+ articles otherwise bombarding you.